 Further to the northwestern side of Avenida Liberdade, Praça das Amoreiras is the finishing point of the Águas Livres aqueduct.
 Built in the eighteenth century, the aqueduct supplied drinking water to Lisbon until the 1960s.

-Northwest of Parque Eduardo VII, Lisbon’s Museu Calouste Gulbenkian is home to one of Europe’s richest art collections, with six thousand pieces of ancient and modern art.
+Northwest of Parque Eduardo VII, Calouste Gulbenkian Museum is home to one of Europe’s richest art collections, with six thousand pieces of ancient and modern art.
 The complex which houses the museum is set in the Gulbenkian gardens.

 |1.
 Parque Eduardo VII||4.
 Amoreiras Shopping Center||7.
 Jardim Zoológico|